-We are set to declare a Nature Emergency for Sheffield.
+We declared a Nature Emergency for Sheffield!

 Many of us have been urging Sheffield City Council to declare a biological or ecological emergency.
-To support this, a group of us are working together on what we’re now calling the Nature Emergency.

-We have set up Nature Recovery Sheffield to take this forward.
+We had set up Nature Recovery Sheffield to take this forward.
 Current partners, alongside ourselves as Sheffield Friends of the Earth include Sheffield and Rotherham Wildlife Trust, Sheffield Green Parents, Sheffield Climate Alliance, Diocese of Sheffield, Owlthorpe Fields Action Group and Kids Plant Trees.

 Find out more about Nature Recovery Sheffield https://www.wildsheffield.com/naturesheffield/